“…pesticide drift emerges as a systematic though invisible example of widespread chemical contamination.”

 (From Pesticide Drift and the Pursuit of Environmental Justice, by Jill Lindsey Harrison)

 One of the most important steps to take in order to stop and prevent future pesticide drift is to file a complaint with your state’s enforcement agency.
 According to Jill Harrison, author of the above quotes, the state department of agriculture is responsible for handling pesticide complaints in most states.
 There are six states which have a separate agency to enforce pesticide complaints.
 These states are: Alaska, California, Connecticut, New Jersey, New York and Rhode Island.
-Find out your state’s contact information before you need it and add it to your dedicated Spray Drift Notebook, as outlined in How To Prepare for the Pesticide Spray Season, Part I
+Find out your state’s contact information before you need it and add it to your dedicated Spray Drift Notebook, as outlined in How To Prepare for the Pesticide Spray Season, Part I. In addition, add the following contacts to your Spray Drift Notebook:

 1. Driftwatch - if your state has this organization, Join It!
 (In Illinois it is on the Illinois Department of Agriculture website.)
 Its purpose is to show farmers and spraying companies where farms with sensitive crop (including bees) are located, so they will not spray near them.
 If your state does not have this organization, please work with Leighanne Hahn at Purdue University to get it in your state.